 The scheme is administered by the Graduate Studies Office in cooperation with Registry and the Fees Office.

 Applicants must be in good standing in respect of fees.
-Supervisors are required to submit the Card Fee Declaration (with student signature/s as appropriate) and then submitted to the GSO by 17th August 2020 and then qualification is confirmed upon submission of a soft bound thesis by Monday 28th June 2021.
+To apply a Card Fee Declaration should be submitted to the GSO by Monday 16th August 2021 and then qualification is confirmed upon submission of a soft bound thesis by Monday 13th June 2022.

-NB The "Thesis Submission and Oral Examination" doctoral guide recently produced by the Graduate Studies Office to assist students approaching the closing stages of their research can be found at the following link:
+The 'Thesis Submission and Oral Examination' doctoral guide produced by the Graduate Studies Office to assist students approaching the closing stages of their research can be found here.